verlok/responsive-images-automator/README.md

 Here goes some more detailed information.

+There is also [this video](https://www.youtube.com/watch?v=vuWH34f6uds) from the [LazyLoad Conference 2022](https://webdirections.org/lazyload/) where I explain how to use this tool.

 # 1 - Extract Rendered CSS Widths

 <img width="1274" alt="Extract images dimensions from your web pages" src="https://user-images.githubusercontent.com/1127721/161528333-8ea71e39-3c08-4274-86a0-59e939e34e50.png">